blockdeep/libro/src/critical/Use_Appropriate_Origin_Checks.md

 }
 ```

+In this example

+- The extrinsic can be executed by anyone because there are no access control checks in place, which can be particularly problematic for critical chain operations.

 ## Best practice

 Implement appropriate origin checks to restrict function access to specific users or roles, such as elevated origins, to